 Google search is an excellent tool for brainstorming additional keywords.
 You can use Google autocomplete to identify phrases people search for with your keyword:

-And you can also use the related searches section to find other keyword options:
+You can also use the “Things to know” and “What people are saying” sections to find other keyword options:

 After brainstorming a list of potential keywords, use a tool like Semrush to identify the keywords you have the best chance to rank for.
 Find keywords with a higher search volume and lower competition difficulty.